firben-sass/compweb/content/data-description.md

 'asin' - product ID for the bought product

-'reviewerName' - reviewer Name for the given Amazon customer who has reviewed the product??
+'reviewerName' - reviewer Name for the given Amazon customer who has reviewed the product

 'ReviewText' - review text.
 ```